False awakenings are a curious phenomenon for lucid dreamers and non-lucid dreamers alike.

 Self-awareness determines how consciously "in tune" you are with your current reality.
-Lucid dreamers aim to be highly self-aware while awake and while dreaming, for the greatest frequency of lucid dreams.
+Lucid dreamers aim to be highly self-aware while awake - and while dreaming.
 But the modern world is so distracting, most people are not very self-aware at all.

 Eventually, you will start doing a more complex task in your dream that draws on part of the conscious brain that is still asleep.
 Maybe you look in the bathroom mirror, or attempt to read a signpost on your way to work.
 This exposes the illusory nature of the dream and BAM!
 You wake up.

 I've never had multiple false awakenings (as far as I can remember).
 So when they do occur, I rather enjoy them.
-Sometimes my false awakenings drag on for several minutes then I abruptly wake up; other times I realize I'm dreaming and become lucid.
-They most often happen when I am sleeping in a different place, or am excited or anxious about the events of the next day.
+Sometimes my false awakenings drag on for several minutes then I abruptly wake up.
+Other times I realize I'm dreaming and become lucid.

 I was dumbstruck.
 Being unable to rationalize what was happening, I clumsily explored my house, knowing that something was wrong but unable to define it.
 I was stuck in a limbo-like dream world.

 Eventually I went into the kitchen and found my partner cooking a roast dinner at 7am.

 I instantly became lucid and flew away.